mojaloop/mojaloop/contribute/Tools-technology-and-process-choices.md

 * **Open source** - The entire project has been released as open source in accordance with the [Level One Project principles](https://leveloneproject.org/wp-content/uploads/2016/03/L1P_Level-One-Principles-and-Perspective.pdf).
 All tools and processes must be open source friendly and support projects that use an Apache 2.0 license with no restrictive licenses requirements on developers.

 * **Operating System** – Microsoft Windows is widely used in many target countries, but we need an operating system that is free of license fees and is open source compatible.
 We are using Linux.
 We don’t have a dependency on the particular flavor, but are using the basic Amazon Linux.
 In the Docker containers, [Alpine Linux](https://alpinelinux.org/) is used.

+* **Microservices** - Because the architecture needs to easily deploy, scale, and have components be easily replaced or upgraded, it will be built as a set of microservices.

 * **Scaled Agile Framework** - There were four initial development teams that are geographically separate.
 To keep the initial phase of the project on track, the [scaled agile framework (SAFe)](www.scaledagileframework.com) was picked.
 This means work is divided into program increments (PI) that are typically four 2 week sprints long.
 As with the sprints, the PI has demo-able objective goals defined in each PI meeting.